muratk3n/thirdwave/en/README.md

 theather, junk-food politics are all the descendants of that era.

 Now into this environment, in the eleventh inning steps in a certain politican and asks for, you guessed it, unity, comity.
-It can sell - sure..
+It can sell..
 "Im a uniter not a divider" etc. But thinking of the causes, for the Dems especially, we know they r in no position to ask for such things because their leaving a major ideology unattended for years, and trying to displace another is what caused the shitstorm to begin with, not to mention Trump's rise.

 Then what do we have here..
 A spin, on top of a big mistake, on top of a generational shift - now defunct...
 Meh.
 Not exactly FDR caliber.